subreena/Assignment_on_Jmeter_Chaining/README.md

 ## To run this project
 1. Clone this project
-2. Set up the prerequisites for jmeter
+2. Set up the prerequisites for JMeter
-3. Open dmoney.jmx in Jmeter
+3. Open dmoney.jmx in JMeter
 4. Update the address of the CSV files accordingly
-5. Run the test plan to see the output in the summary table and html report
+5. Run the test plan to see the output in the summary table and HTML report

 ## HTML REPORT
 </hr>